Should you tap your home equity to invest?

 - Alternatives include buying stocks on margin or doing a cash-out refinance, both of which feature lower interest rates than home equity loans and HELOCs.

 Savings alone won’t do it: Investing is key to building a nest egg and meeting other major expenses and dreams.
-But it takes money to make money, and if you can’t earn enough to invest, should you think about borrowing some — specifically, from your home equity, the worth contained in your property?
+But if you don’t have a large chunk of cash to invest, should you think about borrowing some — specifically, from your home equity, the worth contained in your property?
 After all, it’s wealth you’re sitting on (literally), and its value has probably increased of late.
-Why not put it to work for you to chase growth opportunities?
+Why not put it to work for you to chase economic opportunities?

 While tapping your home equity to invest may sound like an appealing strategy, it comes with serious risks.
 Here’s what you need to know.